adi170-alt/pwnagotchi-banthex-upload/README.md

-# pwnagotchi-banthex-upload
-Uploads pcap files automaticly to banthex.de
+Uploads pcap files automaticly to banthex.de like the wpa-sec plugin